-Teaching Procedures: This course will be taught in the classroom along with exams posted online on the course Moodle page.
-Individual work is required, such as attending class, completing online chapter quizzes, weekly participation in the Soliya Connect Program, submitting a research paper, and completing online midterm and final exams.
+Teaching Procedures: This course will be taught fully online utilizing Moodle software.
+Individual work is required, such as submitting the Mandatory Name Assignment, completing online chapter quizzes, answering chapter discussion questions, submitting a research paper, and completing the online midterm and final exams, on the dates indicated.

-Interaction Plan: This course will require continuous communication between you, the student, and myself, the instructor, both in class and by utilizing the tools provided by the course Moodle page and related software, including as well the BSC email system.
+Interaction Plan: This course will require continuous communication between you, the student, and myself, the instructor, utilizing the tools provided by the course Moodle page and related software, including as well the BSC email system.
 We shall follow the posted syllabus as our guide.